 So how do we address these flaws in our social systems, so that fairer societies might be created?

 As mentioned previously, the answer lies in redistribution.
-Let the idle rich remain rich, but make them slightly less so, whilst similtaneously preventing them from gaining further profits via exploitation.
+Let the idle rich remain rich, but make them slightly less so, whilst simultaneously preventing them from gaining further profits via exploitation.

 The Cubans got it right in so far as any communist system can be applied to a species that has not yet evolved sufficiently to fully embrace it.
 Castro et. al seized the wealth of the nation, acquired as it was by capitalists at the expense of the Cuban people, and then those revolutionaries used it for the betterment of the population as a whole.

-Fidel Castro, his brother Raúl, Camilo Cienfuengos and, of course, Che Guevara were all true socialists.
+Fidel Castro, his brother Raúl, Camilo Cienfuengos and, of course, Che Guevara, were all true socialists.
 They did what they did not for personal gain, but for the good of all.
 And it worked.
 If we compare Castro to Stalin, we will see a vast difference in both approach and personality.
 Stalin was a man with the mindset of a capitalist, in control of a socialist system.
-The same criticism could be applied to Kim Jong Un of North Korea (although I must state a lack of intimate familiarity with that particular ruler and, instinctively, I distrust any western media portrayals and news reports).
+The same criticism could be applied to Kim Jong Un of North Korea (although Rebel Voice must state a lack of intimate familiarity with that particular ruler and, instinctively, distrusts any western media portrayals and news reports).

 On many occasions over the decades, capitalists have forced their way to the helm of socialist movements and succeeded, albeit unintentionally at times, in bringing about the downfall of said movements.
 Orwell was correct in his parody of the ruling elite in his 1945 novel Animal Farm.
 Too often, it has been the case that ‘All animals are equal, but some animals are more equal than others’.
 The Soviet Union proved this analogy entirely.